clemos/meadowlark/README.md

 If not, make sure that Haxe, Node.js, Grunt, Git, and MongoDB is installed ([provision.sh](https://github.com/ciscoheat/meadowlark/blob/master/provision.sh) can be useful), then run `npm install`.

 There are a few haxelib dependencies that will reveal themselves when you compile.
 But a special one is [js-kit](https://github.com/clemos/haxe-js-kit), a very nice Node.js library for Haxe available only from github.
-Install with `haxelib git js-kit https://github.com/clemos/haxe-js-kit.git master`.
+Install with `haxelib git js-kit https://github.com/clemos/haxe-js-kit.git dev`. **Note:** Was `master` before but is now `dev`.

 If you're using Vagrant on Windows you may get problems with symlinks when installing npm packages (though [this](http://xiankai.wordpress.com/2013/12/26/symlinks-with-vagrant-virtualbox/) may help, or starting Vagrant as Administrator).
 Then use `--no-bin-links`, so installing a package may finally look like this: